svkucheryavski/mdatools-js/README.md

 ## What is new

-<span style="color:crimson">Version **1.x.x** introduces many breaking changes as the library was almost fully re-written from the scratch.
-If you used a pre-release version (0.6.1), do not upgrade.</span>
+Version **1.x.x** introduces many breaking changes as the library was almost fully re-written from the scratch.
+If you used a pre-release version (0.6.1), do not upgrade.

 The documentation below has been also re-written to match the new version.

+### v.
+1.3.0
+released 22/09/2023

+* improvements to chi-square distribution functions (`qchisq` and `pchisq`), to make better approximation, especially when DoF is large (above 30).

+## v.
+1.2.0
+released 15/09/2023

+* improvements to singular value decomposition methods (`svd` and `rsvd`).
+* refactoring and small improvements for PCA methods.

 ## Matrices, vectors and indices